 Promotion and publication of course offerings is the responsibility of University administrators in the regular course of their duties.
-Academic departments may supplement promotion by direct mailings to majors and prospective majors or by posting notices on departmental bulletin boards, subject to approval in accord with published policies in effect at the time of the promotion.
+Academic departments/schools (or colleges, in the absence of departments or schools) may supplement promotion by direct mailings to majors and prospective majors or by posting notices on departmental/school bulletin boards, subject to approval in accord with published policies in effect at the time of the promotion.

-The Vice President for Enrollment and Degree Management is responsible for promotion of courses through: publications such as the University Catalog, the Schedule of Classes, brochures, and posters.
-Promotion can include, but is not limited to: newspaper announcements, direct mailings, posting, admissions staff information services, and announcement and/or distribution in the classroom of relevant academic information on course content.
+The Vice President for Enrollment and Degree Management is responsible for promotion of courses through publications such as the University Catalog, the Schedule of Classes, brochures, and posters.
+Promotion can include, but is not limited to newspaper announcements, direct mailings, posting, admissions staff information services, and announcement and/or distribution in the classroom of relevant academic information on course content.